-Some users report that blades may need sharpening quickly with frequent use on the heaviest gauges of soft wire.
+Some users report that blades may need sharpening quickly with frequent usage on the heaviest gauges of soft wire.

 This strong and well-built tool cuts easily through commonly-used gauges of copper and soft wire, and can even cut through thin plastic.
-Users report making more use than expected of the paper cutting tool on job sites, along with the popular wire stripping and crimping tools.
-The insulated handle grips are designed to conform to fingers while staying in place on the handles, even with frequent use.
+Owners report using the paper cutting tool on job sites more than they expected, along with the popular wire stripping and crimping tools.
+The insulated handle grips are designed to conform to fingers while staying in place on the handles, even with frequent usage.
 The grip is noticeably comfortable when compared to other models.

 These are bulkier than many handheld wire cutters, meaning users with smaller hands may struggle with this model.